-Click here to create an organization of abundance - webinars cost $75 and last 60-75 minutes.
+Click here to stay on track - webinars cost $75 and last 60-75 minutes.

 Thursday, April 24, 2014

 Watch experienced racecar drivers do their job on a track and you'll notice one important skill that contributes to consistent success.
 The drivers deliberately choose a "line" on the racetrack that works best for their car and their driving style.
 Choosing the wrong line either slows their car down or, even worse, forces them into the wall or into a spin.

 The equivalent questions for the professional fundraiser are: What is MY ethical line, and how far off that line can I go before the risk of a crash turns into an actual crash?
 Fortunately, as professionals, there are resources upon which we can draw to help us choose our best line as we accomplish complex, interdependent tasks in a fast-paced, constantly evolving environment.

 This webinar offers easy to understand terminology, professional standards, established ethical principles and Biblical wisdom while respecting the range of experience and practice at play.
 Regardless of your background or specific role in your organization, "Choosing Your Line: Ethics in Fundraising," will enhance your confidence in making sound ethical choices in a profession that can't afford unethical behavior.
 This course also delivers foundational knowledge that is a prerequisite to taking the CFRE examination, but no matter your experience level, it's for you.
 If there's one webinar everyone should attend, it's this one.
 Ethics is just that important.
 The presentation received high marks in evaluations from participants at the 2013 ALDE International Educational Conference in Indianapolis, and has been updated since then to reflect the latest ethical insights.